openoms/lightning-node-management/hardware/recommendations.md

 - screen and keyboard to manage

 ### Preferences
-- LAN connection (can use an USB dapater)
+- wired LAN connection (can use an USB adapter)
 - Second built-in disk in WWAN slot as seen in Thinkpads
 - If there is an optical drive can use an optical bay drive caddy
 - Twitter community: <https://twitter.com/i/communities/1563029300911058944>